 The first few months after bariatric (weight-loss) surgery, can seem easy.
 Patients have limited hunger, eat very small volumes of food, and struggle to get all their food in daily.
 During this period, it seems as if the weight is just falling off of you.
 Many people refer to this first year after surgery as the “honeymoon period.”
 Unfortunately, the “honeymoon” doesn’t last forever.

 Things are different as you reach the one-year mark.
-Typically, as patients near their one-year anniversary, hunger returns a bit, food volumes increase and it can be more of struggle for people to stay on track.
+Typically, as patients near their one-year anniversary, hunger returns a bit, food volumes increase and it can be more of a struggle for people to stay on track.

 Your diet is very important throughout your journey, but some argue it is even more important as you reach the one-year mark.
 Following your bariatric diet in the long-term is crucial to having lifelong success.
 Here are a few tips to keep you going as you approach the one-year mark.